karimgamaleldin/Crwn-Clothing-EcommerceWebsite/README.md

 # CRWN Clothing - Ecommerce Website

 Welcome to CRWN Clothing!
 This repository houses the codebase for our e-commerce website, built using React and Firebase, where you can explore and purchase the latest and trendiest clothes.
 Our mission is to provide a seamless online shopping experience, allowing customers to discover a wide range of high-quality apparel.
+View site: https://remarkable-kleicha-4d8065.netlify.app/

 ## Table of Contents